 - Future developments towards regional integration

-- This module provides in depth information on the economic effects of NAFTA and the future possibilities that NAFTA holds
+- In depth information on the economic effects of NAFTA and the future possibilities that NAFTA holds

 - A case study on the U.S.-Canadian software lumber dispute